WDI-HoneyBadger/amex-w04d05-shakespeare-iterators/README.md

 ### Scene V

-Programmatically select all the Hamlets from the 2000's and assign them to an array called `future_hamlets`
+Using the array of objects from Scene III, programmatically select all the Hamlets from the 2000's and assign them to an array called `future_hamlets`

 Example expected transformation:
 ```js